-This model explains why charge accompanies matter and why neutrinos accompany electrons, but there is yet another property of our world that the standard model records but doesn’t explain.
-Dirac’s equations predicted anti-matter before it was found, but why do matter entities have evil twins of the same mass but opposite charge?
-The standard model added an anti-matter column to fit the facts, but that matter has an inverse is one of the most baffling findings of physics.
-If matter is a substance, then what is its anti-substance?
-And why do the two instantly annihilate each other?
+A processing model explains why charge exists as well as mass, and why neutrinos exist as well as electrons, but what about anti-matter?
+Dirac’s equations predicted anti-matter before it was found, but why do the building blocks of our universe have evil twins of the same mass but opposite charge?
+The standard model just added an anti-matter column to fit the facts but that matter has an inverse is baffling to particle physics.
+If matter is a substance, what is an anti-substance, and why do the two annihilate each other?

-For an electron, we have so far assumed it is made of first-up photons, that run a clockwise process, but what if this process was reversed?
-The result will be the same amount of net processing, or mass, but an opposite remainder charge, as observed for an anti-electron.
-An anti-electron has the same mass as an electron but a positive charge, so it can be an electron processing in reverse.
-This model then not only predicts anti-electrons, but also that they will annihilate any electrons they meet.
-Anti-matter then is to matter as neutrinos are to electrons – a necessary byproduct.
+What then would a universe based on anti-clockwise processing look like?
+For an electron, the result would have the same net processing or mass, but an opposite remainder charge, hence an anti-electron has the same mass as an electron but a positive charge.
+This then not only predicts anti-electrons, but also explains why they annihilate any electrons they meet.
+Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative possibility.

-Figure 4.6 summarizes the basic leptons by their photon structure, as follows:
+Figure 4.6 summarizes the basic leptons of the standard model by their photon structure as follows:

 1. Matter.
 First-up extreme photons collide to give either an: